bassjobsen/woocommerce-twitterbootstrap/readme.txt

 Contribute!
 -----------
-If you have suggestions for a new feature or improvement, feel free to contact us on [Twitter]((http://twitter.com/JamedoWebsites).
+If you have suggestions for a new feature or improvement, feel free to contact us on [Twitter](http://twitter.com/JamedoWebsites).
 Alternatively, you can fork the plugin from [Github](https://github.com/bassjobsen/woocommerce-twitterbootstrap).

 == Installation ==

 1. You can download and install WooCommerce Twitter's Bootstrap using the built in WordPress plugin installer.
 If you download WooCommerce Twitter's Bootstrap manually, make sure it is uploaded to "/wp-content/plugins/woocommerce-twitterbootstrap/".

-1. Activate BuddyPress in the "Plugins" admin panel using the "Activate" link.
+1. Activate WooCommerce Twitter's Bootstrap in the "Plugins" admin panel using the "Activate" link.

 == Frequently Asked Questions ==

 == Screenshots ==

-1. Setting panel of WooCommerce Twitter's Bootstrap
+1. Settings panel of WooCommerce Twitter's Bootstrap

 == Changelog ==